hossam7amdy/rawaa-dashboard/PRD-admin-dashboard.md

 goal is to quickly and easily let them interact with the data and content.
 Normally, an admin dashboard is a single screen that includes all crucial information.
-When it comes to creating an admin table , your task is to build something complex but in a simple shell.
+When it comes to creating an admin table, your task is to build something complex but in a simple shell.

 # Experience